Ankit-goyal-git/fincore-monitoring-project/Readme.md

 ![Prometheus](https://img.shields.io/badge/Prometheus-Metrics-orange?logo=prometheus)
 ![Terraform](https://img.shields.io/badge/Terraform-Infrastructure-blueviolet?logo=terraform)

+FinCore Solutions is a digital-first banking startup rapidly scaling its suite of containerized microservices — handling critical functionalities such as instant payments, personalized investment tracking, and automated account services.

+As the microservices landscape grows, the engineering team faces increasing challenges in maintaining visibility into system performance, detecting bottlenecks, and responding quickly to disruptions.

+To maintain reliability and customer trust, **FinCore Solutions** requires a robust **monitoring and observability** solution that offers:

+- Real-time system insights
+- Intuitive dashboards
+- Proactive alerting

+This empowers the team to detect issues early and ensure **uninterrupted service delivery** across all microservices.

 This project demonstrates an end-to-end **Monitoring & Observability system** for a Dockerized Flask-based **banking microservices** application using **Prometheus + Grafana**,and **Alertmanager**, hosted on **AWS EC2**.
 It captures both custom application metrics exposed via **/metrics** and system-level metrics using **Node Exporter**, enabling real-time visibility, alerting, and dashboarding.
 Infrastructure resources are provisioned using **Terraform** for repeatable, automated deployment.